 How to use:

 1 teaspoon of Peppermint to one cup of boiling water.
-Simmer for 15 minutes, strain and drink up to three cups a day.
+Steep for 15 minutes, strain and drink up to three cups a day.

 Cautions & contraindications: